+Studying abroad is an opportunity to gain a broader appreciation of cultures and people outside Tennessee and the United States.
 Study abroad programs may be based at ETSU or students may choose independent study abroad programs.

 - Schedule an advising appointment by calling International Programs and Services: (423) 439-7737.

 - Fill out a Study Abroad Inquiry Form and bring it to youradvising appointment in the Multicultural Center.

 - Meet with your academic advisor to determine how studying abroad fits into your schedule or degree.